numpy/numpy/doc/source/user/absolute_beginners.rst

 .. image:: images/np_pddf.png

-You can easily save your dataframe with
+You can easily save your dataframe with:

 ::

   df.to_csv('pd.csv')

-And read your CSV with
+And read your CSV with:

 ::